+The default libtcl.cfg file is located in %SYBASE%/%SYBASE_OCS%\ini.

+If LDAP is specified in the libtcl.cfg file, the interfaces file is not used.

+Note Open Client/Open Server applications that use the -I option at start-up override the libtcl.cfg file and use the interfaces file.

+In its simplest form, the libtcl.cfg file is in this format:

 '''

-The default libtcl.cfg file is located in NT - %SYBASE%/%SYBASE_OCS%\ini.

-'''

-If LDAP is specified in the libtcl\.cfg file, the interfaces file is not used.

-Note Open Client/Open Server applications that use the -l option at start-up override the libtcl\.cfg file and use the interfaces file.

-In its simplest form, the libtcl\.cfg file is in this format:

-'''

 [DIRECTORY]

-ldap=libdldap.so ldapurl
+ldap=libsybdldap.dll ldapurl

 '''